bat52/tt03-ddpm-pwm/README.md

 <img src="https://github.com/bat52/tt03-ddpm-pwm/blob/main/src/octave/timedomain.png">

-The different designs should achieve an ENOB of 9bit in the band 0-40Hz, with different level of out-of-band emission between each other, as reported below.
+The different designs should achieve an ENOB of 8 bits in the band 0-40Hz, with different level of out-of-band emission between each other, as reported below.

 <img src="https://github.com/bat52/tt03-ddpm-pwm/blob/main/src/octave/freqdomain.png">